wumpus/paramsurvey/README.md

 ## Philosophy

-A parameter survey runs begins by initializing the software, specifying which backend ('multiprocessing' or 'ray').
+A parameter survey runs begins by initializing the software, specifying a backend ('multiprocessing' or 'ray').

-A list of parameter sets (psets) is constructed.
+The user supplies a worker function, which takes a dict of parameters (pset) and returns a dict of results.

-The `pararamsurvey.map()` function executes the worker function once for each pset.
+The user also supplies a list of parameter sets, perhaps constructed using the helper function `paramsurvey.params.product()`.

+Calling `pararamsurvey.map()` executes the worker function once for each pset.
 It returns a `MapResults` object, containing the results, performance statistics, and information about any failures.

-Multiple calls to `paramsurvey.map()` can be made, with different lists of psets.
+You can call `paramsurvey.map()` more than once.

 ## Worker function limitations